espocrm/documentation/development/custom-views.md

 ```

-You are able to create a custom template with the following path:
+You are able to create a custom template with the following path: `client/custom/res/templates/your-entity-type/record/detail.tpl`
-`client/custom/res/templates/your-entity-type/record/detail.tpl`

 `client/custom/src/views/your-entity-type/detail.js`

-Detail view contains Record/Detail view and Header.
+Detail view contains a record view and header view.

+#### Edit view

 `client/custom/src/views/your-entity-type/edit.js`
 `client/custom/src/views/your-entity-type/record/edit.js`

 The same as detail but it is used when record is being created or edited not in inline-edit mode.

+#### List view

 `client/custom/src/views/your-entity-type/list.js`

 List view contains Record/List view, Header and Search Form View.

 `client/custom/src/views/your-entity-type/record/list.js`

-List/Record view contains rows of records.
+The views 'views/list/record' contains rows of records.

+####

-It is worth being mentioned that you need to inherit your view class from specific class for your entity if one already exists.
+It is worth to mention that you need to inherit your view class from specific class for your entity if one already exists.

 ```javascript
 Espo.define('custom:views/email/record/detail', 'views/email/record/detail', function (Dep) {